rainmanh/jumpscale_core8/docs/JumpscaleAPI/sal/j.sal.netconfig.md

 if available and has ip addr to go to internet then nothing will happen otherwise system will try in a safe way set this ipaddr, this is a dangerous operation

-if ipaddr == None then will look for existing config on interface and use that one to
+if ipaddr is None then will look for existing config on interface and use that one to
     configure the bridge

 ```